Service tips are nothing new. Here, in our Ultimate Guide to Casino Tipping, we truly believe good service deserves good tips.

-- Tip the dealer during play – better yet play for the dealer.
+- Tip the dealer during play – better yet, play for the dealer.
 Put a smaller bet down with yours.
-Many dealers look forward to be part of the action.
-Now that you and the dealer are a team, watch for a positive reaction.
+Many dealers look forward to being part of the action.
+Now that you and the dealer are a team watch for a positive reaction.
 If none, no more play for the dealer.
 However, I’m yet to see that.
 If they appreciate it, occasionally repeat, or more depending on your bankroll’s progress.

 - Dealers at tables such as Pai Gow Poker may really appreciate it.
-With such a slow game that doesn’t bring a lot of tips their way, dealers may particularly take notice.
+With such a slow game that doesn’t bring many tips their way, dealers may particularly take notice.

-The following are tipping guidelines for table games.
-It is my opinion that part if the dealer’s service responsibility is providing a good time, or at least a efficient run of the game.
+I think part of the dealer’s service responsibility is providing a good time or at least an efficient run of the game.
 I don’t tip “Debbie” or “Donald” Downers.
-But, as long as the game is being dealt in a professional, pleasant manner, it is appropriate to tip your dealer periodically regardless of whether you’re winning or losing.
+But, as long as the game is being dealt with in a professional, pleasant manner, it is appropriate to tip your dealer periodically regardless of whether you’re winning or losing.
 Besides, having the dealer on your side can certainly help.
 Many dealers will look out for your bets if you even place a bet for them, including them in the game.
-Here is more specific suggestions from Ultimate Guide to Casino Tipping.
+Here are more specific suggestions from the Ultimate Guide to Casino Tipping.

 Tipping Specific Table Games

-Craps – Again, like blackjack, it is custom to give the dealer a minimum of one chip worth five dollars during the session that they man the table.
+Craps – Again, like blackjack, it is custom to give the dealer a minimum of one chip worth five dollars during the session.
 A side bet of as much as ten percent can be set aside to compensate the dealer.
 Craps is a tough game for dealers and takes a special person to follow all the action, especially on a busy table.
-A “two-way hardway” bet, even at $1 denomination, is always appreciated includeing the dealer.
-Dealers at the craps table especially will take care of you more if you forget a typical wager, or forgot to pick up a winner.
+A “two-way hard way” bet, even at a $1 denomination, is always appreciated, including the dealer.
+Dealers at the craps table will take care of you more if you forget a typical wager or forgot to pick up a winner.
 That should weigh in on your tip considerations.